YITechnology/YIOpenAPI/README.md

    * pick the Wi-Fi frequency matching to the one broadcasting from your Wi-Fi network or hotspot
    * turn on Wi-Fi (note that the ON button is green)

-4. tryout YI360Demo sample (/sdk/java/samples/YI360Demo)
+4. tryout YI360Demo sample (/sdk/{java, swift}/samples/YI360Demo)
-   * open a hotspot on your Android phone, using the same SSID and password provided earlier to sta.conf
+   * open a hotspot on your Android phone or iPhone, using the same SSID and password provided earlier to sta.conf
    * build and launch the sample app

 ## Join the YI Open API community